Data Center Construction Cost: Per MW and Per Square Foot (2026)

 Quick Answer

-- Electrical systems are the biggest cost driver, consuming 40%–45% of total project spend.
+• Electrical systems are the single biggest cost driver, consuming 40%–45% of total project spend.

-- Tier IV facilities cost 25%–40% more than Tier III due to deeper redundancy requirements.
+• Tier IV facilities cost 25%–40% more than Tier III because of deeper redundancy requirements.

-- AI-optimized builds can exceed $20M per MW because of advanced cooling and higher electrical loads.
+• AI-optimized builds can exceed $20M per MW due to advanced cooling and higher electrical loads.

 What Is Data Center Cost Overall?

-Data center cost is driven by power density, redundancy, and scale, so your total budget can vary sharply by design target.
-You’ll usually see initial build costs around $600 to $1,000 per square foot, while total development often lands between $625 and $1,135 per gross square foot.
+Data center cost is driven by power density, redundancy, and scale.
+Those three variables can swing your total budget sharply depending on your design target.
+Most projects land in the range of $600 to $1,000 per square foot for initial build costs, with total development typically running $625 to $1,135 per gross square foot.

-From there, your cost structure gets more technical.
-Electrical systems typically consume 40% to 45% of total spend, making power architecture your biggest budget lever.
-Cooling adds another 15% to 20%, so thermal design directly shapes both upfront outlay and long-term operating expenses.
+Electrical systems consume 40% to 45% of total spend, making power architecture your biggest budget lever.
+Cooling adds another 15% to 20%, so thermal design affects both your upfront costs and long-term operating expenses.

-If you pursue higher resilience, Tier IV facilities generally cost 25% to 40% more than Tier III because you’re paying for deeper redundancy.
-At the high end, large campuses can surpass $2 billion, and flagship builds have reached $5 billion.
+Higher resilience means higher cost.
+Tier IV facilities generally run 25% to 40% more than Tier III because of the redundancy required at every layer.
+At the extreme end, large campuses can surpass $2 billion, and flagship builds have reached $5 billion.

 What Is Data Center Cost per MW?

-When you benchmark by IT load, data center construction costs typically land around $7 million to $12 million per MW.
-That’s a more precise planning metric than square footage alone.
+When you benchmark by IT load, data center construction costs typically land at $7 million to $12 million per MW.
+That’s a more useful planning metric than square footage alone.

-Evaluating energy efficiency and modular design early can help.
-Prefabricated approaches won’t eliminate cost pressure, but they can improve predictability, shorten delivery schedules, and give you tighter control over per-MW economics.
+Evaluating energy efficiency and modular design early won’t eliminate cost pressure, but it can improve budget predictability, shorten delivery schedules, and tighten your control over per-MW economics.

 What Is Data Center Cost per Square Foot?

-Per-megawatt pricing gives you the best read on infrastructure intensity, but cost per square foot still matters for early budgeting, site comparison, and shell-versus-fit-out analysis.
+Per-megawatt pricing gives you the best read on infrastructure intensity.
+Cost per square foot still matters, though, for early budgeting, site comparison, and shell-versus-fit-out analysis.

-You can expect data center construction costs to run about $600 to $1,100 per gross square foot, with average total development costs landing around $625 to $1,135 per gross square foot.
+Data center construction costs typically run $600 to $1,100 per gross square foot, with total development landing around $625 to $1,135 per gross square foot.

-Land now averages about $5.59 per square foot, although parcels above 50 acres have climbed 23% year over year.
+Land averages about $5.59 per square foot, though parcels above 50 acres have risen 23% year over year.

-These benchmarks help you pressure-test financing assumptions, compare sites faster, and maintain capital control before you commit to a final program.
+These benchmarks let you pressure-test financing assumptions, compare sites faster, and maintain capital control before committing to a final program.

 Which Factors Drive Data Center Costs?

 Data center costs move first with land and power.
-Site prices, utility access, and electrical systems consume a large share of the budget before you add a single server rack.
+Site prices, utility access, and electrical systems consume a large share of the budget before a single server rack goes in.

 MEP and cooling systems compound that spend quickly.
-Generators, PDUs, HVAC, and liquid cooling can materially increase cost per square foot and cost per megawatt.
+Generators, PDUs, HVAC, and liquid cooling can all push cost per square foot and cost per megawatt materially higher.

-As you scale capacity, redundancy targets and power density push development costs even higher, making scale and resiliency two of the most important variables in the budget.
+As you scale capacity, redundancy targets and power density drive costs even further, making scale and resiliency two of the most important variables in any budget model.

 Land And Power